-- Submission is in Pairs (unless approved by us). - Before submission make sure you check the Updates and FAQ Page for stuff you may have missed. - You need to make the submission by 23:59 of the submission date. - On submission date, send a zip file containing all of the following items to the email address listed below - Complete source code - A compiled JAR file.
+- Submission is in Pairs (unless approved by us). - Before submission be sure you check Updates for stuff you may have missed. - You need to make the submission by 23:59 of the submission date. - On submission date, send a zip file containing all of the following items to the email address listed below - Complete source code - A compiled JAR file.
 The JAR file needs to have its extension renamed so it won't be filtered by the email server. - Documentation: A 1-3 pages document (doc/docx/pdf) explaining the structure of your code, bonuses implemented, and anything else needed to make it work. - The examples you created, including the text file, all the textures needed and the rendered result. - After sending the submission email make sure you receive confirmation that your submission was received.
 A confirmation will be sent to you within 24 hours.

-Submit your work to shoosh.cg@gmail.com
+Submit your work to chen.goldberg+TAU_CG@gmail.com